ktagilbert/rookie-dev/portfolio.md

 </div>

 <div id="portfolio-intro">
-  <p>Here are some examples of just my best work.
+  <p>Here are some examples of work.
 I have included examples of blog articles,
-    an eBook that I have authored, graphics I have created, as well as some examples of my front-end development work so far.
+    an eBook that I have authored, as well as some examples of my front-end development work.
   </p>
 </div>